Yuvrajscheema/mech_325_report/main.typ

 ]

 === Shaft 2 Overview
-The 2nd shaft transmits torque from the worm gear to the pulley which drives the timing belt.
+The 2nd shaft transmits torque from the pulley to the worm gear.
 The shaft is supported by two bushings on either end.
 The shaft is subjected to forces from the worm gear and pulley as well as reaction forces from the bushings.
 \
 ==== 2nd Shaft Key Specifications:
 $"Shaft Length" &: "8-in" \